CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 ### Configure build job for Spring Boot sample application ###

-Once the project provisioning is ready let's create the build job to compile and package the sample Spring Boot application to the desired format for Application Container Cloud Services.
+Once the Repository creation is done let's create the build job to compile and package the sample Spring Boot application to the desired format for Application Container Cloud Services.

 Select **Build** item on the left side menu and click the **New Job** button.